moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Basic Recipe for Machine Learning

 - If your algorithm has a high bias:
-  - Try to make your NN bigger (size of hidden units, number of layers)
+  - Complex models: Try to make your NN bigger (size of hidden units, number of layers)
-  - Try a different model that is suitable for your data.
+  - Different models: Try a different model that is suitable for your data.
-  - Try to run it longer.
+  - Iteration: Try to run it longer.
-  - Different (advanced) optimization algorithms.
+  - Optimization: Different (advanced) optimization algorithms.
 - If your algorithm has a high variance:
   - More data.
   - Try regularization.